Joining our School!

 New entrants are normally admitted to school in the September of the school year in which they become five years of age.
 When Reception children join the school it is usually on a part-time (1/2 days) basis for the first 1 – 2 weeks and we conduct Home Visits early in the first couple of weeks to enable children to settle quickly and enable their teachers to have a full understanding of each child’s learning needs.

 SCAF completed -

 Secondary Common Application Form (opens September)

-If your child is due to start primary school in 2018 you can appeal between 16 April and 16 May 2018 to guarantee that your appeal will be heard by 18 July 2018.
+If your child is due to start primary school in 2019 you can appeal by 29 March 2019 to guarantee that your appeal will be heard by 15 July 2019.
 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 schools days of the appeals being lodged.